breud/poob-account-manager/README.md

 # Poob Roblox Account Manager

 A polished Windows desktop application for managing multiple Roblox accounts.
 Launch accounts into games simultaneously, monitor their live presence, organize them with tags, and track session history — all from a single sleek interface.
+Built Completely With Claude Code.

 Built with Electron + React + TypeScript.
 No installation required — just download and run the portable `.exe`.